anabrid/lucidac-firmware/docs/networking.md

 * The QNEthernet library does not update the lease after it elapsed.
 This is important for DHCP servers with a short lease time.
 * No support for static routes (routing tables), only a single default gateway.
+* Currently, the code implements only a "non-forking", blocking TCP/IP Server.
+That means only one (ingoing) TCP connection at a time is allowed.

 ## Connecting via USB